i2p/i2p.www/i2p2www/spec/proposals/157-new-tbm.rst

 - Support ECIES hops only
 - Maintain improvements implemented in [Prop152]_ and [Tunnel-Creation-ECIES]_
 - Maximize compatibility with current network
-- Hide inbound build messages from the OBGW
+- Hide inbound build messages from the OBEP
-- Hide outbound build reply messages from the IBEP
+- Hide outbound build reply messages from the IBGW
 - Do not require "flag day" upgrade to entire network
 - Gradual rollout to minimize risk
 - Reuse existing cryptographic primitives